cloudinary/cloudinary-react-native/CODE_OF_CONDUCT.md

 - **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 - **Consequence**: A permanent ban from any sort of public interaction within the community.

-## Scope

-This Code of Conduct applies to all spaces managed by the Cloudinary React Native project, including:

-- GitHub repository (issues, pull requests, discussions, code reviews)
-- Cloudinary support forums and community channels
-- Official Cloudinary events and meetups
-- Social media when representing the project

-It also applies when an individual is representing the project or its community in public spaces.
-Examples include using an official Cloudinary email address, posting via official social media accounts, or acting as an appointed representative at online or offline events.

-## Enforcement

-When a violation is reported, the project team will review and investigate it and determine an appropriate response, which may include:

-- A warning message
-- Temporary or permanent removal of access to project resources (e.g., repositories, issue trackers, chat rooms)
-- In severe or repeated cases, a public or private statement explaining the violation and the actions taken

-Where applicable, we will strive to follow a transparent, timely, and fair process for handling reports.

 ## Attribution